Frobenius splitting of Schubert varieties of semi-infinite flag manifolds: Preliminaries

 \section{Preliminaries}

-We work over an algebraically closed field $\bK$ unless stated otherwise at the beginning of each section.
+We work over an algebraically closed field $\bK$ unless stated otherwise.
 A vector space is a $\bK$-vector space, and a graded vector space refers to a $\Z$-graded vector space whose graded pieces are finite-dimensional and its grading is bounded from the above or from the below.
 Tensor products are taken over $\bK$ unless specified otherwise.

 Let $A$ be a PID.
 For a graded free $A$-module $M = \bigoplus _{m \in \Z} M_m$, we set $M^{\vee} := \bigoplus _{m \in \Z} \mathrm{Hom}_A ( M_m, A )$, where $\mathrm{Hom}_A ( M_m, A )$ is understood to be degree $-m$.